PiCAT Test Prep: How to Prepare for the At-Home Army ASVAB

 - Stable, high-speed internet

-What to study
+What to study (the subtests that matter)

 The PiCAT and the ASVAB test the same content.
 Your prep approach should be identical.
 The subtests are: